Glenn L. Pearsall

 Carol, a resident of the Adirondacks since 1971, has been a board member of the Town of Johnsburg Library, a member of the Committee for the Bicentennial of the Town of Johnsburg, co-chair of the opening celebration of Tannery Pond Community Center in 2002 as well as a former member of the Gallery Committee at Tannery Pond Community Center.
 With an interest in Fiber Arts she is a founding member of Serendipity Spinners, Garnet Weavers and helped organize the Knitting Circle at the Town of Johnsburg Library.

 Adam grew up in Johnsburg, NY and lives with his wife Sara and two children in Queensbury, NY.
 He currently serves as Vice President and grant coordinator for the Foundation.
 Adam has a variety of interests and has served in a number of capacities in different non-profit organizations over the years.
-He is currently Chair of the Board of Trustees for Silver Bay YMCA.
+He is currently a trustee and is past Board Chair of the Board of Trustees for Silver Bay YMCA.
 He is a founder, past President, and past board chair of the Warren County Radio Club W2WCR and as such has volunteered radio communications for public service events including the Hudson River Whitewater Derby, Adirondack Distance Festival, Ididaride, MS Bike, and Lake Placid Ironman.
 Adam is also a member of the Lower Adirondack Search and Rescue Team (LASAR), a member and trail steward for the Siamese Ponds Trail Improvement Society, and was a member of the Hudson River Whitewater Derby committee.
 In his free time he enjoys blacksmithing, maple sugaring, and cross country skiing, as well as whitewater and flatwater canoeing and camping.
-Adam is currently the Senior Portfolio Manager for Pearsall Wealth Management at UBS Financial Services Inc, Glens Falls, NY and a First Vice President in UBS’s Global Wealth Management Division.
+Adam is currently the Senior Portfolio Manager for Pearsall Wealth Management at UBS Financial Services Inc, Glens Falls, NY and a Senior Vice President in UBS’s Global Wealth Management Division.